Donny Zanger – Temporary Walls NYC

 Feature Bookcase Wall Pressurized Wall

-A bookcase wall is a floor-to-ceiling partition that incorporates built-in shelving or cabinetry into its structure.
-Instead of a plain drywall surface, the side facing your living space becomes a fully functional storage unit — bookshelves, display cases, or closed cabinet panels.
+A bookcase wall is a floor-to-ceiling partition with built-in shelving on one side.
+Instead of a flat drywall surface, the room-facing side becomes a fully functional storage unit — open shelves, closed cabinets, or a mix of both.

 ✓ Advantages